Chart Color Schemes

 Homebush hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Homebush has a median age of 32 years, which is younger than Greater Sydney's average of 37 and significantly lower than Australia's national average of 38.
+Homebush has a median age of 32 years, which is younger than Greater Sydney's average of 37 and lower than Australia's national average of 38 years.
 Compared to Greater Sydney, Homebush has a higher proportion of residents aged 25-34 (30.6%) but fewer residents aged 55-64 (6.3%).
-This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-According to data from the 2021 Census, the proportion of Homebush's population aged 35-44 has increased from 17.9% to 19.5%, while the proportion of residents aged 25-34 has decreased from 32.8% to 30.6%.
-By 2041, demographic modeling indicates that Homebush's age profile is projected to change significantly.
-The 45-54 age group is expected to show the strongest growth, increasing by 70% and adding 1,403 residents to reach a total of 3,411.
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+According to post-2021 Census data, the proportion of residents aged 35-44 has increased from 17.9% to 19.5%, while the proportion of those aged 25-34 has decreased from 32.8% to 30.6%.
+By 2041, demographic modeling suggests that Homebush's age profile will change significantly.
+The strongest projected growth is in the 45-54 cohort, with an increase of 69%, adding 1,396 residents to reach a total of 3,411.